 List B:Additional Music Modules

-Students may also take approved modules from Kings College Department of Music.
+Students may also take approved modules from Kings College London Music Department.

 Teaching & Learning

 The aim of the programme is to develop: